 You may be well aware of the term, but unaware of exactly what it means - so, what is cloud storage?
 Essentially, cloud storage is a way of storing data off-premise simply and securely.
 You’ve probably already heard of the major players like Google Drive and Dropbox, but this is just the tip of the iceberg.

 With cloud storage, your data is stored on servers housed in third-party data centers.
 Cloud storage takes away the requirement to purchase physical data storage solutions, and instead enables you to store your data with a third party, often at a much-reduced cost.

-There are several business benefits to cloud storage, including cost efficiency, security, accessibility, and scalability, and there are a range of highly recommended cloud storage providers depending on your needs.
+There are several business benefits to cloud storage, including cost efficiency, security, accessibility, and scalability, and there's a range of the best cloud storage providers available, depending on your needs.
 Read on to learn more.

 From a business perspective, cloud storage is a very attractive alternative to traditional data storage, such as on-premise servers and portable hard drives, because it is far more affordable.

 Buying the equipment to store data on can be very expensive - especially if your organization is data-driven, and collects a lot of data.
 A cloud storage service enables you to rent storage space at a far lower cost.
 Many businesses will benefit from this flexibility.

 However, you don't just save money by forgoing the purchase of expensive hardware.
 This hardware requires maintenance and IT staff to run it too.
 Removing the requirement for a dedicated IT team can result in huge savings.
 On top of this, cloud storage is an easy cost to manage.
 When you deal with hardware on premises, there is no telling when or if it will fail.

 A maintenance bill could come at any time, and knowing when to replace the equipment is relatively difficult to predict too.
 With a cloud storage subscription, you can calculate exactly how much you will need to spend each month to keep the service active, and factor that cost into your business expenses.